IATI/D-Portal/dstore/csv/README.md

 This data is unedited and published on d-portal as is.

 **iati_funders.csv** maps IATI publishers to their CRS identifiers.
+*It contains a mapping of IATI organisation codes into a shared "funder code".*
 Multiple IATI codes may map to a single funder code.

 ```IATI-code``` is the IATI Identifier of the publisher
 ```Funder-code``` is the CRS Identifier

 **crs_funders.csv** maps CRS publishers to their IATI identifiers.
+*It contains a mapping of the EXACT CRS column header names to shared "funder code".*

 ```exact label``` is mapped to ```funder code``` using CRS data
 ```iati publisher``` shows if the publisher does not report to IATI *(We indicate these publishers with "-" in tables)*
 ```display name``` is the publisher names displayed in d-portal
 ```number``` is the CRS donor code used in all **crs_year.csv**

 **crs_countries.csv** maps recipients to the 2 Letter Country Codes
+*A mapping of the EXACT CRS row header names (countries) to a country code.*
 ```exact label``` is derived from ```recipient_name``` in CRS data

 **imf_currencies.csv** is a list of currency codes used by the [IMF](http://www.imf.org/external/np/fin/data/rms_mth.aspx) and the names to display for each currency.